 We as Kannadigas have other reason to feel proud as Government of Karnataka set an example by offering a government job to a tans gender, and A Rajyotsava award to a transgender AKKAI PADMASHALI who is working for the rights of LGBT community.
 At Mysore bus stand there is a separate toilet for these people.

-So it is high time that we should think of these people as human beings and should give them their due respect and rights in the society… I would like to end this with a note from Akkai herself..
+So it is high time that we should think of these people as human beings and should give them their due respect and rights in the society… The article is published with the support of the unique Youtube to Mp3 service , thanks to which we can support our site.
+I would like to end this with a note from Akkai herself..
 “Navu namma tharaha jana iddeve anda mele namage nammade aada hakkugalu ive adanna niduvudu smajada karthvya” Is it not true don’t we have to give them what they deserve? definetly not death sentence…. little respect and acceptance is all they need.

 Live and let them live…. let us not make their life more complicated as they are already struggling and trying to tell the society Nanu Avanalla AvaLu…..

 Mentor at Kannadagottilla.com, works for an NGO, loves to read and have an ear to music.